The disappearance of Peter Falconio in the Australian Outback

 Falconio and Lees Kombi van

 Around 7.30 pm on Saturday, July 14, 2001, Falconio and Lees were traveling on the Stuart Highway to the Devil's Marbles in their orange VW Kombi van.
-“Kombi” comes from the German word Kombinationskraftwagen, meaning combination motor vehicle, with side windows and removable rear seats, both a passenger and a cargo vehicle combined.
+“Kombi” comes from the German word Kombinationskraftwagen, meaning combination motor vehicle, with side windows and removable rear seats, combined with a passenger and a cargo vehicle.

-They passed through the area near the town of Barrow Creek, which is a tiny town with a current population of 11 in the southern Northern Territory of Australia.
-It is located about 280 km north of Alice Springs, about halfway from there to Tennant Creek.
+They passed through the area near Barrow Creek, a tiny town with a current population of 11 in the southern Northern Territory of Australia.
+It is located about 280 km north of Alice Springs, about halfway between there and Tennant Creek.
 The main attraction is the roadhouse/hotel.

 Barrow Creek was central to the last major Aboriginal massacre in the Northern Territory.
 In the 1920s, Mounted Constable William George Murray was in charge of the local police station and also the Chief Protector of Aborigines in the area.
 When an old dingo trapper, Fred Brooks, was killed by Aborigines on Coniston Station, Murray led a posse that killed an estimated 70 Aborigines in a series of bloody reprisals.